mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 different data set.

 It is certainly interesting to see that men involved in accidents get tickets twice as often as women do.

 It is also interesting to see that accident rates appear to be skewed towards beginning of each week and the beginning of each month.

-As interesting as it may be, the data in this data set isn't a good way to test the hypothesis.
+But, as interesting as it may be, the data in this data set isn't a good way to test the hypothesis.
 This ticket data is overly specific, it's just a subset of all ticket data.

 ## Conclusion

-There is a lot of information to be has in publicly available data sets.
-It is important to verify the integrity of the data.
+While there is a lot of information to be had in publicly available data sets, it is important to verify the integrity of the data.
 It is also important to carefully match the scope of the data with the question being asked.

 Now, it's time to find a better data set before my next road trip.